staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 * The secret is turned off in your Postman Vault.
 * The secret isn't allowed to be in requests to the domain.
 * You haven't entered your vault key since you last signed in to Postman.

+> For reasons why your vault secrets might be missing from your Postman Vault, see [Web and desktop limitations](#web-and-desktop-limitations).

 If the vault secret exists in your Postman Vault and it's turned off, hover over the reference to the secret, then select **Enable Secret**.